-It’s important to note that there arepotential risks involved with saunas, including dehydration and a potential decrease in fertility in men.
+It’s important to note that there are potential risks involved with saunas, including dehydration and a possible temporary decrease in fertility in men.

 While saunas are generally safe, it’s important to make sure you know how to use one properly, as well as how long to enjoy it.

 If your gym or spa has both a sauna and a steam room, you might be tempted to use both.
 Since they offer similar benefits, it’s fine to stick to just one during your visit.

 If you’re trying out both, there isn’t any rule about which you should visit first.
 Go with your personal preference, but always allow your body a 10-minute break before starting another session.
 You’ll also want to take a quick shower between them to be polite to any other users.